RevinderDev/revinderdev.github.io/content/tech_interview.md

 The other issues such as process being longer and more involved are valid.
 However, if candidate isn't willing to be properly checked, then he probably does not want to join the position all that much in the first place.
-Moreover, if I was the candidate and the recruitment process to a company was suspciously too easy or incomplete, that would make me think that other developers in the company went through the same process and thus
+Moreover, if I was the candidate and the recruitment process to a company was suspiciously too easy or incomplete, that would make me think that other developers in the company went through the same process and thus
 **might not actually be senior themselves**.
 I wouldn't want to work at that company either.

 ---